Our Accredited Training Qualifications are solely focused to those wanting careers in Early Childhood Education. It’s the only sector we train in.

 The Early Childhood and School Age Education and Care sector is heavily regulated and educators need to be able to interpret and understand legislation and regulatory requirements.

 To work with children, a minimum Certificate III in Early Childhood Education and Care is required under the Education and Care Services National Regulations.
 In recognition of the importance of education in the early years for children, employees are now known as educators.

-Having a qualification in Early Childhood and School Age Education allows you to work with children in various environments including long daycare, kindergarten, family day care, in-home care, playgroup, occasional care and outside school hours care settings.
+Having a qualification in Early Childhood Education allows you to work with children in various environments including long daycare, kindergarten, family day care, in-home care, playgroup, occasional care and outside school hours care settings.